 Satellite measurements of sea-surface temperature (SST) are available from the Physical Oceanography Archive Centre of the Jet Propulsion Laboratory (JPL).
-This study used the JPL product of weekly global (2048×1024 pixels) 18 kilometre gridded multichannel sea-surface temperature (MCSST) derived from the daytime NOAA Advanced Very High Resolution Radiometer (AVHRR).
+This study used the JPL product of weekly global (2048x1024 pixels) 18 kilometre gridded multichannel sea-surface temperature (MCSST) derived from the daytime NOAA Advance Very High Resolution Radiometer (AVHRR).
 The data cover the period from October 1981 through December 1997.
-Two time series of temperature values are available - one for daytime or ascending orbits and a second for nighttime or descending orbits.
-Because the nighttime data are sparse, only the daytime values were used in this study.
-Each data file contains a composite weekly map of gridded temperatures with a spatial resolution approximately $18 \text{ km} \times 18 \text{ km}$ at the equator.
+Two time series of temperature values are available - one for daytime or ascending orbits and a second for night-time or descending orbits.
+Because the night-time data are sparse, only the daytime values were used in this study.
+Each data file contains a composite weekly map of gridded temperatures with a spatial resolution approximately 18 km by 18 km at the equator.
 An ocean buoy match-up SST dataset was used by NOAA to compute global coefficients to calibrate the JPL product.
-Additional details are provided by Mason et al. (1998).
+Additional details are provided by Mason et al. (1998a).

-The monthly mean surface temperature distribution covering the ocean area from 35°N to 67°N and 35°W to 77°W has been derived by Mason et al. (1998).
-This dataset has proven useful in addressing fisheries and ocean variability issues (Mason et al., MS 1998; Petrie, MS 1998).
-In this paper, we present the seasonal mean temperature distributions estimated from satellite observations for the Scotian Shelf and compare them to the same seasonal pictures derived from ships' data.
-We compare the annual temperature cycle, and the monthly and annual temperature anomalies derived from satellite observations to in situ data collected at 2 sites in the Atlantic region, Avalon Channel (Station 27) on the Grand Banks and Emerald Basin on the Scotian Shelf.
-These two sites are used each year to evaluate the state of the ocean environment in the region (Drinkwater et al., MS 1998).
-Finally, we comment on the relationship between the satellite observations and subsurface in situ data.
+The monthly mean surface temperature distribution covering the ocean area from 35°N to 67°N and 35°W to 77°W has been derived by Mason et al. (1998a).
+This dataset has proven useful in addressing fisheries and ocean variability issues (Mason et al., 1998b; Petrie, 1998).
+In this paper, we shall present the seasonal mean temperature distributions estimated from satellite observations for the Scotian Shelf and compare them to the same seasonal pictures derived from ships' data.
+We shall compare the annual temperature cycle, and the monthly and annual temperature anomalies derived from satellite observations to in situ data collected at 2 sites in the Atlantic region, Avalon Channel (Station 27) on the Grand Banks and Emerald Basin on the Scotian Shelf.
+These two sites are used each year to evaluate the state of the ocean environment in the region (Drinkwater et al., 1998).
+Finally, we shall comment on the relationship between the satellite observations and subsurface in situ data.

-An additional purpose in presenting this paper is to indicate that the monthly temperature climatologies based on the 1981-96 data for the entire Northwest Atlantic and for three Subareas, the Newfoundland Shelf, the Gulf of St. Lawrence and the Scotian Shelf, the individual monthly temperature and temperature anomaly maps from 1981- 97 are available through the internet at the Department of Fisheries and Oceans website.
-All of the weekly temperature values, more than 3.5 million entries, are also available in a geographically referenced database with on-line query and statistical capabilities.
+An additional purpose in presenting this paper is to indicate that the monthly temperature climatologies based on the 1981-1996 data for the entire Northwest Atlantic and for three subareas, the Newfoundland Shelf, the Gulf of St. Lawrence and the Scotian Shelf, the individual monthly temperature and temperature anomaly maps from 1981-1997 are available through the internet at the Department of Fisheries and Oceans website.
+All of the weekly temperature values, more than 3.5 million entries, are also available in a geographically referenced database with online query and statistical capabilities.
 The images and the database are located on the world wide web at the following address: